 Bitumens Occupational Exposures

-The largest industrial groups exposed are highway, bridge, and street construction, followed by foundation, structure, and building exterior contractors.
-The petroleum and coal products manufacturing industry is also significantly exposed since bitumens are initially produced and processed there.
+The largest industrial groups exposed are highway, bridge, and street construction, followed by contractors in foundation, structure, and building exterior, finishing, and equipment.

-The largest occupational groups exposed are construction trades helpers and labourers, followed by roofers and shinglers, and heavy equipment operators.
-Other occupations potentially exposed to bitumens include those employed in refineries, asphalt mixing plants, and roofing material manufacturing,[2,3] as well as workers involved in transporting and storaging bitumens.
+The largest occupational groups exposed are construction trades helpers and labourers, followed by heavy equipment operators and roofers and shinglers.
+Other occupations potentially exposed to bitumens include those employed in refineries, asphalt mixing plants, and roofing material manufacturing,[2,3] as well as workers involved in transporting and storing bitumens.

 Strategies to reduce exposures include selecting the correct kettle type/size, using low fuming asphalt, and using temperature control devices to reduce asphalt fume emissions.

-Results show that 44,000 Canadians are exposed to bitumens in their workplaces; 95% of these workers are male.
+Results show that 58,000 Canadians are exposed to bitumens in their workplaces; 94% of these workers are male.
 The largest exposed industrial groups are in the broad category of construction.
-Also important was the petroleum and coal products manufacturing industry (where bitumens are produced and processed into roofing and paving materials).
+This includes highway, bridge, and street construction, and contractors in foundation, structure, and building exterior, finishing, and equipment.

-When exposure is examined by occupation, the largest exposed group is construction trades helpers and labourers (15,000 workers exposed), followed by roofers and shinglers (13,000 workers exposed), and heavy equipment operators (11,000 workers exposed).
+When exposure is examined by occupation, the largest occupational groups exposed are construction trades helpers and labourers (22,000 workers exposed), heavy equipment operators (15,000 workers exposed), roofers and shinglers (13,000 workers exposed), and contractors and supervisors for heavy equipment operator crews (5,800 workers exposed).

 Click the second tab to view total number of workers exposed.